adempiere/adempiere-ui-gateway/README.md

 ./start-all.sh -d default -l,  or
 ./start-all.sh -l
 ```
-The script *start-all.sh* copies the corresponding docker-compose file (one of docker-compose-auth.yml, docker-compose-cache.yml, docker-compose-vue.yml, etc.) to **docker-compose.yml**.
+For legacy, the script *start-all.sh* copies the corresponding docker-compose file (one of docker-compose-auth.yml, docker-compose-cache.yml, docker-compose-vue.yml, etc.) to **docker-compose.yml**.
 Then, docker compose is executed on this file.

 ##### 2 Result Of Script Execution
+Whatever parameters are passed when calling *./start-all.sh*, decker compose is always called as follows: `docker compose -f docker-compose.yml`.

+  Depending on the parameters passed, the file *docker-compose.yml* will define several services in the desired order.
+Which docker compose service files are used depends on the purpose: for testing Vue, the combination is different than for Authentication.

   All images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained in the following section- database restored.

 This might take some time, depending on your bandwith and the size of the restore file.